+3. Bus stations

-Bus stations usually offer reasonable prices for tickets, but they usually locate inconveniently outside the city center.
+Bus stations usually offer reasonable prices for tickets, but they are usually located inconveniently outside the city center.
 Also, there’re lots of brokers that may harass and trick you into buying a higher price.

 If you get to the bus station, make sure to go straight to the ticket office.

 There are four types of buses in Vietnam: seated buses, sleeper buses, minivans, and public buses.